 Pledges receivable represent unconditional promises to give and are recorded at net realizable value.
 Pledges, net of discounts and allowances, are recorded as receivables with the revenue assigned to the appropriate net asset category.
 WBUR reviews the outstanding balances on individual pledges regularly and based on historic collection results and current economic conditions will record an allowance for doubtful pledges.
-Allowance for doubtful pledges of \$144,046 and \$176,373 at June 30, 2019 and 2018, respectively, is included on the special-purpose statements of assets, liabilities, and net assets.
+Allowance for doubtful pledges was \$91,782 and \$144,046 at June 30, 2020 and 2019, respectively.